Adjectives in French

 Participial adjectives

-In addition to being qualifying or classifying, some adjectives are formed from a present participle or a past participle.
-These are called participial adjectives, because they come from verbs but function as adjectives within the sentence.
+Some adjectives are formed from a present participle or a past participle – these are called participial adjectives.
+They originally come from verbs, but we use them as adjectives in the sentence.

 - un bruit agaçant (present participle of the verb agacer)an annoying noise